isaacfungg/obsidian/Mortgage Broker Course/Lesson 2.md

 `Mortgage Broker`
 * Company, partnership, sole proprietorship
 * Must have a registered Sub-mortgage Broker who acts as a designated individual
+* Receives an amount of $1000 or more in fees in one year
+* Lends money on the security of 10 or more mortgages
+* Carries on a business of buying and selling mortgages or agreements for sale
+###### **Exceptions (Not considered Mortgage Brokers)
+* Licensed insurers, banks, credit unions, and trust companies
+* Government employees handling mortgages
+* Trustees in bankruptcy or liquidators
+* Lawyers handling mortgages as part of their legal practice
+* Employers lending money to employees for housing
+* Real estate agents handling one-time [[Terms|vendor take-back mortgages]] in a sale

 `Sub-Mortgage Broker`
 * Only individuals